HorizenOfficial/horizen-academy-v2/docs/consensus/proof-of-work-pow.md

 ### 51% Attack

-PoW also has some vulnerabilities- no system is perfect.
+PoW also has some vulnerabilities - no system is perfect.
 It is hard to achieve Byzantine Fault-Tolerance in the first place, let alone tolerating a large share of byzantine actors.
 Simply speaking, _Byzantine_ behavior mostly refers to malicious behavior.

 Building a working system with more than one third of the network acting Byzantine took many years.
 However, combining Proof of Work and the _longest chain rule_ can tolerate malicious hash contributions of up to **49%**.